openstreetmap/openstreetmap-website/CONTRIBUTING.md

 Here's the typical contribution workflow:

 1. **Find an Issue**: Browse our [issues](https://github.com/openstreetmap/openstreetmap-website/issues) or identify a bug/feature you'd like to work on
-2. **Fork & Clone**: Fork the repository and clone it to your local machine
+2. **Fork, Clone & Branch**: Fork the repository, clone it to your local machine, and create a new branch for your work.
+Avoid working directly on the `master` branch.
 3. **Set Up**: Follow the [installation guide](INSTALL.md) to set up your development environment
 4. **Develop**: Make your changes following our [code quality guidelines](#code-quality-guidelines)
 5. **Test**: Write tests for your changes and ensure all existing tests pass